 Hey there!
 Before you scroll, there’s lot’s of important stuff in the post!…including the FAQ section, which may answer any questions you might have about this recipe.
 Enjoy!

-You’ll also use the german chocolate in the buttercream…it’s SO yummy.
+You’ll also use this in the buttercream…it’s SO yummy.

-BUTTERMILK: There’s buttermilk in this cake as well and I LOVE baking with buttermilk.
-It’s rich, has a good fat content to it and really brings a good flavor to the cake.
+Buttermilk: There’s buttermilk in this cake as well and I LOVE baking with buttermilk.
+It’s rich, has a good fat content to it and really gives a good flavor to the cake.
 (If you can’t get it, make sure to look at the FAQ section below.)